-We conduct ablation studies on the Adroit environment to evaluate the contribution of each component to our method, i.e., dormantratio-guided perturbation, awaken exploration, and dormant-ratioguided exploitation.
 The experiment results are shown in Figure 10.
 From the results, we find that all three components are necessary to achieve the best results.

 We observe that after removing the dormant-ratio-guided exploitation (DrM w/o Drg Exploitation), the final success rate decreased by nearly 20%, while eliminating either the dormant-ratio-guided perturbation (DrM w/o Drg Perturbation) or the awaken exploration (DrM w/o Awaken Exploration) lead to a decline of close to 40%, highlighting the importance of each component.
-In our ablated version without dormant-ratio-guided perturbation, the model shows a slight improvement in the initial phase.
-However, the agent only converges to a suboptimal policy, reaching a success rate of just about 40%.
+In our ablated version without dormant-ratio-guided perturbation, the agent only converges to a suboptimal policy, reaching a success rate of just about 40%.
 This is likely due to the fact that without the awaken exploration, the agent lacks sufficient exploration, making it easy to get stuck in a sub-optimal policy.
 Additionally, when removing the dormant-ratio-guided exploitation component, the agent lacks the ability to exploit its past success, and there fore exhibits a significantly slower learning curve.

-Figure 10: Ablation study of different proposed components in DrM being removed.
+Figure 10: (Ablation) Aggregated results over Adroit domain.
 Drg represents Dormant-ratio-guided.